-Or you would find the search engine platforms suggesting you product listings that match your search query.
+Or you would find the search engine platforms suggesting product listings that match your search query.

-Local SEO allows brick and mortar stores to have an online presence and makes them visible in the search results of their prospective clientele.
+Local SEO allows local businesses to have an online presence and makes them visible in the search results of their prospective clientele.
 The idea behind ranking local SEO is somewhat similar to that of traditional SEO practices, except for a couple of extra steps in the process.
 This article is a good place to start if you are planning to dip your toes and wish to excel in Local SEO.

 What is Local SEO and How does this work?

 Local SEO is a move towards promoting local and community-powered businesses to become relevant searches for location-based or service-area related key terms.
-Local SEO optimization is similar to traditional SEO optimization where you target keywords that can increase footfall and increase brand awareness in a specific geographic zone.
+Local Roofing SEO is similar to traditional SEO optimization where you target keywords that can increase footfall and increase brand awareness in a specific geographic zone.
 Compared to traditional SEO search terms, the search engine platform uses a different set of ranking factors for local search terms and gives them preferential placement over traditional results, while displaying the results.
-In the example below, when you search for ‘Hairdresser’, Google presents three local hairdressing businesses followed by the most common questions related to hairdressing and then the organic search results are displayed.
+In the example below, when you search for ‘roofing contractor’, Google presents three local roofing businesses followed by the most common questions related to roofing companies and then the organic search results are displayed.

 The ranking factors for improving your result visibility for Local SEO keywords are innumerable but some of the factors that Google takes into consideration are: